lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 between the Attester and the Verifier is possible.

 Note that the Verifier is a logical role that may be included in the RA/CA product.
-In this case the Relying Party and Verifier collapse into a single entity.
+In this case, the Relying Party role and Verifier role collapse into a single entity.
 The Verifier functionality can, however, also be kept separate from the RA/CA functionality, such as a utility or library provided by the device manufacturer.
 For example,